ivakorn/SkyengDict/README.md

-# skydict
+# SkyDict
+___
-Pacage for translation of Russian-English words
+Package for translation of Russian-English words based on API SkyEng